tito-arch/BABC-2/content/posts/what-is-chat-gpt-and-why-you-need-it.md

 +++
 # What is Chat GPT?

-Chat GPT (**Generative Pretrained Transformer**) is a type of natural language processing (NLP) technology that uses machine learning algorithms to generate human-like responses to text-based inputs.
-The technology is based on a type of language model known as a Transformer, which uses attention mechanisms to process and generate text.
+Chat GPT (**Generative Pretrained Transformer**) is a type of natural language processing (**NLP**) technology that uses machine learning algorithms to generate human-like responses to text-based inputs.
+The technology is based on a type of language model known as a **Transforme**r, which uses attention mechanisms to process and generate text.

 Chat GPT works by training a **large neural network** on a large corpus of text data, such as articles, books, or conversation transcripts.
 The model uses this training data to learn the patterns and structures of human language, including grammar, syntax, and vocabulary.
 Once trained, the model can be used to generate responses to input text in a way that is similar to how a human would respond.

 # How to use chat GPT?

 The model is designed to be able to hold conversations on a wide range of topics, so users can ask ChatGPT about anything that they are interested in.
-The model may not have knowledge about every topic, but it will do its best to generate a relevant and coherent response based on the information it has been trained on.
+The model may not have knowledge about every topic, but it will do its best to generate a **relevant** and **coherent** response based on the information it has been trained on.

 One thing to keep in mind is that ChatGPT is a text-based model, so it is not able to see or hear anything.
 This means that users will need to type their messages for ChatGPT to be able to understand and respond to them.